Beijing's bid to move polluting firms watched warily in nearby regions

 The government in Langfang city has expressed opposition to a plan to move some of Beijing’s “low-end” industry there, Xinhua reported this week, a strategy the news agency described as “beggar thy neighbor”.

-Yang of the NDRC said relocated firms needed to be encouraged to use the proceeds from selling property in Beijing to upgrade technologies and set higher environmental standards.
+Yang of the NRDC said relocated firms needed to be encouraged to use the proceeds from selling property in Beijing to upgrade technologies and set higher environmental standards.

 The government is hoping to create an integrated “economic circle” with Beijing at its center, the National Development and Reform Commission, China’s top planning agency, announced this week.